COMP3040-2025-2026/coursework-1-b/README.md

 **Acceptance Criteria:**
 - Browse posts by category: Study, Events, Career, Questions, General, Food
-- Create new posts with title, rich text content, and media attachments
+- Create new posts with title, rich text content, and media attachments (images, documents)
 - Comment on posts and participate in discussions
 - Like posts for later reference
 - Report inappropriate content to moderators